JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_prerequisites.md

   If needed, the IntelliJ IDEA Gradle plugin downloads the version of Gradle specified in this file.
 * The <path>settings.gradle</path> file, containing a definition of the `rootProject.name`.
 * The <path>META-INF</path> directory under the default `main` [SourceSet](https://docs.gradle.org/current/userguide/java_plugin.html#sec:java_project_layout) contains the plugin [configuration file](plugin_configuration_file.md).

- > Please note: the generated <path>build.gradle</path> file needs to be adjusted as shown below, as IntelliJ IDEA currently generates template incompatible with gradle-intellij-plugin 1.0 release.
- > See [Upgrade Instructions](https://lp.jetbrains.com/gradle-intellij-plugin/) for more details.
- >
- {type="warning"}

 The generated `my_gradle_plugin` project <path>build.gradle</path> file:

 ```groovy